 - Enjoy the people watching.
 All walks of life make their way to the Fairgrounds, and State Fair officials embrace that, offering a State Fair bingo card that’s free to download.
 The State Fair does not offer prizes for completed bingos.

-If it’s your first time at the Minnesota State Fair, I recommend using this guide to make sure you hit the most iconic spots at the Great Minnesota Get Together.
+If it’s your first time at the Minnesota State Fair, I recommend using this guide to make sure you taste the most iconic foods at the Great Minnesota Get Together.

 All photos courtesy Minnesota State Fair